BlooCantCodeBruh/TryingToOptimizeMC/README.md

 For 1.12.2 below require java 8, above require Java 17

+**This will only work with launchers like Prism and MultiMC, This doesnt work on vanilla launcher**

 Here are 2 runtimes you can choose from, both are Java 17

 ### Oracle GraalVM Enterprise Edition